 Wind Energy

-Improvements in technology have lowered the cost of wind generated power, so that today, wind power can compete with traditional sources of generation.
-Manitoba has a world-class wind resource and is well positioned to be a leader in this emerging energy.
-With the commissioning of the 138 MW St. Joseph Wind Farm and the 16.5 MW expansion of the St. Leon Wind Farm to 120.45 MW Manitoba has over 258 MW of installed capacity.
+Advancements in technology have made wind power more affordable and competitive with traditional energy sources.
+Manitoba has a strong wind resource and is well-positioned for growth.
+With the St. Joseph Wind Farm (138 MW) and an expansion of the St. Leon Wind Farm (120.45 MW), Manitoba now has over 258 MW of installed wind capacity.